JavaChat/OakBot/README.md

 -------- | -----------
 --settings=PATH | The properties file that contains the bot's configuration settings, such as login credentials (defaults to "bot.properties").
 --db=PATH | The path to a JSON file for storing all persistant data (defaults to "db.json").
+--mock | Runs the bot using a mock chat connection for testing purposes.<br><br>A text file will be created in the root of the project for each chat room the bot is configured to connect to.
+These files are used to "send" messages to the mock chat rooms.
+To send a message, type your message into the text file and save it.<br><br>Messages are entered one per line.
+Multi-line messages can be entered by ending each line with a backslash until you reach the last line.
+You should only append onto the end of the file; do not delete anything.
+These files are re-created every time the program runs.<br><br>All messages that are sent to the mock chat room are displayed in stdout (this includes your messages and the bot's responses).
 --quiet | If specified, the bot will not output a greeting message when it starts up.
 --version | Prints the version of this program.
 --help | Prints descriptions of each argument.